DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 - the policy uses as its source, the message.content.
 If you wish to encrypt something else, specify it with the source property
 - The policy always uses ECB, which is sort of a misnomer since it's a single block encryption.
-- when using OAEP padding, the policy uses SHA-256 as the MGF1 hash.
-You can specify this with the mgf1-hash property.
+- when using OAEP padding, the policy uses SHA-256 and MGF1 as the hashes.
+You cannot override either of those.
+The MGF1 internally by default uses SHA-256, and  you _can_ override that with the mgf1-hash property.
+Specify one of {SHA1, SHA256, SHA384, SHA512}.
-- you can optionally encode (base64, base64url, base16) the output octet stream upon encryption
+- you can optionally encode (base64, base64url, base16) the output octet stream upon encryption.
-- you can optionally UTF-8 decode the output octet stream upon decryption
+- you can optionally UTF-8 decode the output octet stream upon decryption.

 ## Example: Basic Encryption with Numerous Defaults